FrederikHennecke/DeepLearning4NLP/README.md

 ### CNN BERT

 Seeking improvements, we tried to add Convolution Network (CNN) layers on top of BERT.
 CNN is known for its ability to scan features to a high depth and capture complex relations in the input, which we thought it could be useful for our tasks.
 We added threee 1-dimensional CNN layers with input channel of size 768 (embeddings size or number of features per input token) and an output dimension of 512 (size of the feature map for each token).
 We implemented convolutional filters of size $5 \times 5$ meaning that the filter will consider five adjacent tokens at a timeas it slides along the sequence.
 We used a paddine of one to ensure that the output sequence has the same length as the input.
+Unexpectedly, this approach showed a degradation in performance, which we decided to drop it.

 ### Combined Models